-ESAC hosts a four week study abroad program July 4 – August 1, 2020, located in Prague, Czech Republic with an optional weekend excursion to beautiful Vienna (Austria).
+ESAC hosts a four week study abroad program July 5 – July 30, 2022 located in Prague, Czech Republic.
 Meet the locals, study business and marketing by visiting the companies and firms directly and take a summer cruise of Europe’s most spectacular city!
 This program is a great bargain for your hard earned cash and includes more than you would ever dream of.

 Our Summer Study Abroad program is designed for college students and recent graduates interested in business, marketing, accounting, hospitality and human resources.
 Students from ANY college or university, from ANY major, from ANYWHERE in the world, are encouraged to apply.

 Classes will be held at the University of Economics facility, located in the center of Prague.